Continuous-variable QKD over 50km commercial fiber: Results

 For the fiber link, we undertake the field tests in the commercial fiber networks in two different cities in China.
 The first one is in Xi'an and operated by Xi'an Uotocom Network Technology Co., Ltd. The second one is in Guangzhou and operated by China Mobile Group Guangdong Co., Ltd. The channel loss of these two fiber links is similar, i.e., approximately $12$~{\rm dB}.
 However, the transmission distances are very different due to the different types of physical networks.
-As illustrated in Fig.~2~(a), the first network is operated in the inner city of Xi'an, which results in higher channel loss per kilometer.
-The total deployed fiber length is $30.02$~{\rm km} and the transmission loss is $12.48$~{\rm dB} for the first fiber link (0.416 {\rm dB/km}).
-While the second network is between two different cities in Guangzhou, resulting in higher channel losses per kilometer.
-As shown in Fig.~2~(b), the total deployed fiber length is $49.85$~{\rm km} and the transmission loss is $11.62$~{\rm dB} for the first fiber link (0.233 {\rm dB/km}).
+As illustrated in Fig.~2~(a), the first network is operated in the inner city of Xi'an, which has higher channel loss per kilometer.
+The total deployed fiber length is $30.02$~{\rm km} and the transmission loss is $12.48$~{\rm dB} for the fiber link (0.416 {\rm dB/km}).
+The second network is between two different districts in Guangzhou, as shown in Fig.~2~(b), the total deployed fiber length is $49.85$~{\rm km} and the transmission loss is $11.62$~{\rm dB} for the fiber link (0.233 {\rm dB/km}).
 For the first field test, Alice is placed at the site of the HuoJuLu Service Room in Xi'an (\emph{N}$34{^{\circ}}15'12''$, \emph{E}$109^{\circ}0'44''$) and Bob at the site of the HeShengJingGuang Service Room (\emph{N}$34^{\circ}14'8''$, \emph{E}$108^{\circ}53'49''$).
 For the second field test, Alice is placed at the site of the QingHeDong Service Room in Guangzhou (\emph{N}$22^{\circ}59'20''$, \emph{E}$113^{\circ}24'9''$) and Bob at the site of the FangCun Service Room (\emph{N}$23^{\circ}5'49''$, \emph{E}$113^{\circ}14'8''$).